 There are many places in the United States that can make your wishes come true.
-We’ve done a bit of looking around and found five that we think has “family-friendly” written all over them:
+We’ve done a bit of looking around and found five that we think has “family-friendly” written all over them.

 Seattle, Washington.
-It does rain quite a bit in Seattle, but if you want to see one on of the most beautiful places in the country, it is one city that you don’t want to miss.
-Aside from being extremely picturesque, complete with cute boutiques and eateries for family weekend outings, one thing that a lot of people may not know about Seattle is that it’s actually hailed for being one of the most literate cities within the country.
+It does rain quite a bit in Seattle, but if you want to see one of the most beautiful places in the country, it is one city that you don’t want to miss.
+Aside from being extremely picturesque, complete with cute boutiques and eateries for family weekend outings, one thing that a lot of people may not know about Seattle is that it’s hailed for being one of the most literate cities within the country.

 Louisville, Kentucky.
 One thing about Kentucky and Tennessee is that they both provide you with a “down home” feel while still being just a few hours’ drive away from major cities like Atlanta and Chicago.
 Some of the things that make Louisville exceptional is that there is plenty of land to live on that you can afford, plenty of parks around for your kids to play in and plenty of top-rated schools to take your son or daughter from elementary school on through college.

 Honolulu, Hawaii.
 While a lot of people tend to think of Hawaii as being a place for lovers (and it is), it’s also regarded as one of the best places to live after the newlyweds have had their first child.
 It’s considered to have one of the lowest obesity rates in the country thanks to its extremely healthy atmosphere.
-Plus, all of the sand, water and beautiful scenery (and relatively low crime rate) makes it ideal for raising children in an environment that celebrates the beauty of nature.
+Plus, all of the sand, water, and beautiful scenery (and relatively low crime rate) make it ideal for raising children in an environment that celebrates the beauty of nature.
 The cost of living is a bit high, but it’s still worth putting on your “We’ll check it out” living list.